- Written by Dr.Mehmet Demircioglu

 A careful temple plan also needs a soft front edge.
 The first rows should not be packed with coarse multiple hair grafts.
 When the front looks harsh, the problem is often not just the number of grafts.
 It is the graft selection, angle, irregularity, and design.

-No. Patients often use the word temples for two different areas.
+People often use the word temples for two different areas.
 The front temple corners are the recessed corners of the frontal hairline.
 The temple points are the side projections that frame the face near the outer brow and sideburn area.
 They are not planned in the same way.

 Front temple corners usually belong to the hairline design.
-They can often be improved as part of a natural hairline design.
+They can often be improved as part of natural hairline design.
 True temple points are less forgiving because the hair direction is flatter, the caliber must be chosen carefully, and the side frame of the face is immediately visible.

-True temple points often use fewer grafts than patients expect, but they demand more precision.
+True temple points often use fewer grafts than people expect, but they demand more precision.
 A small side point refinement may use 100 to 300 grafts per side.
-A stronger reconstruction can need more, especially if the side frame has almost disappeared, but the number should stay conservative unless the donor area and overall hair loss pattern support it.
+A stronger reconstruction can need more, especially if the side frame has almost disappeared, but I keep the number moderate unless the donor area and overall hair loss pattern support it.

 The temple point is not just a gap to fill.
 The hair lies flatter, the direction is sharper, and the front edge must use carefully selected fine grafts.
 If coarse grafts or the wrong angle are used, even a small number can look obvious.